- Signed the United Nations Global Compact (UNGC).

-- Delivered the world's fastest elevator*, the world's tallest elevator*, and the world's fastest double-deck elevator* to Shanghai Tower, the tallest building in China (632m high).
+- Delivered the world's fastest elevator (at the time), the world's tallest elevator*, and the world's fastest double-deck elevator* to Shanghai Tower, the tallest building in China (632m high).

 - Established an MEU (Mitsubishi Electric Europe) South Africa Branch Office in Johannesburg, South Africa.
 Operations commenced on June 1.

 - Received an order to install Diamond Vision™ screens at QVC Marine Field in Chiba, Japan for use beginning in March 2016 (total of 5 screens: 1 main screen, 2 left and right field sub-screens, and 2 infield sub-screens).

 - Acquired shares of the Italian industrial air-conditioner company DeLclima S.p.A (acquisition of the company as a subsidiary).

 - Opened the Mitsubishi Electric Event Space "METoA Ginza."